Differential GPS: Canadian DGPS

-The Canadian system is similar to the US system and is primarily for maritime usage covering the Atlantic and Pacific coast as well as the Great Lakes and Saint Lawrence Seaway.
-It has been discontinued as a service since December 15, 2022.
+The Canadian system was similar to the US system and was primarily for maritime usage covering the Atlantic and Pacific coast as well as the Great Lakes and Saint Lawrence Seaway.
+It was discontinued as a service December 15, 2022.

 Australia

 Australia runs three DGPSes: one is mainly for marine navigation, broadcasting its signal on the long-wave band; another is used for land surveys and land navigation, and has corrections broadcast on the Commercial FM radio band.
 The third at Sydney airport is currently undergoing testing for precision landing of aircraft (2011), as a backup to the Instrument Landing System at least until 2015.
 It is called the Ground Based Augmentation System.
 Corrections to aircraft position are broadcast via the aviation VHF band.

-The marine DGPS service of 16 Ground stations covering the Australian coast was discontinued from 1 July 2020.
+The marine DGPS service of 16 ground stations covering the Australian coast was discontinued effective July 1, 2020.
 Improved multichannel GPS capabilities, and signal sources from multiple providers (GPS, GLONASS, Galileo and BeiDou) was cited as providing better navigational accuracy than could be obtained from GPS + DGPS.
-An Australian Satellite-Based Augmentation System (SBAS) project, led by Geoscience Australia (GA), will offer higher accuracy positioning for GNSS users within the next 2 – 3 years (as of September 2020).
+An Australian Satellite-Based Augmentation System (SBAS), the Southern Positioning Augmentation Network (SouthPAN) offers higher accuracy positioning for GNSS users.

-Post processing
+Post-processing

 Post-processing is used in Differential GPS to obtain precise positions of unknown points by relating them to known points such as survey markers.

 The GPS measurements are usually stored in computer memory in the GPS receivers, and are subsequently transferred to a computer running the GPS post-processing software.
 The software computes baselines using simultaneous measurement data from two or more GPS receivers.

 The baselines represent a three-dimensional line drawn between the two points occupied by each pair of GPS antennas.
 The post-processed measurements allow more precise positioning, because most GPS errors affect each receiver nearly equally, and therefore can be cancelled out in the calculations.

 Differential GPS measurements can also be computed in real time by some GPS receivers if they receive a correction signal using a separate radio receiver, for example in Real Time Kinematic (RTK) surveying or navigation.

 The improvement of GPS positioning doesn't require simultaneous measurements of two or more receivers in any case, but can also be done by special use of a single device.
 In the 1990s when even handheld receivers were quite expensive, some methods of quasi-differential GPS were developed, using the receiver in quick turns of positions or loops of 3-10 survey points.